 One pot pasta with broccoli is a twist on classic pasta con broccoli from The Pasta House, using the simple one pot wonder technique.
 This easy dinner recipe is ready in minutes and simple to clean up!

-My One Pot Wonder Chicken Lo Mein was such a huge hit that I thought I should come up more one pot wonder recipes.
 This recipe for One Pot Wonder Pasta Con Broccoli is a twist on classic pasta con broccoli from The Pasta House.
 The original recipe had apparently been published in the St. Louis Post Dispatch some time ago.
-I adapted the original recipe to reduce the saturated fat and utilize the simple one pot wonder technique.
+I adapted the original recipe to utilize the simple one pot wonder technique.

-I have made this dish with whole wheat pasta and with regular pasta.
+I’ve made this dish with whole wheat pasta and with regular pasta.
 Unfortunately, I didn’t think the whole wheat pasta worked well in this dish.
 It was a little overpowering.
-In general, I try to use whole wheat products whenever I can because they add fiber, vitamins, and minerals.
-So, if you know that you like the taste of whole wheat pasta and want to try it in this dish, then you should try it.
-That would be the healthier option.
+But, if you know that you like the taste of whole wheat pasta, then you should go for it.

 One Pot Wonder Pasta Con Broccoli Recipe

 - 1 (14 -16 oz.) box campanelle pasta -or whatever pasta you like

 - 3 cups broccoli florets

 - 2 tbsp. olive oil

 - 3/4 tsp. salt

 - 1/4 tsp. ground black pepper